yrccondor/wp-webauthn/readme.txt

 Notice: PHP extensions gmp and mbstring are required.

-1. Upload the plugin files to the `/wp-content/plugins/wp-webauthn` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/wp-webauthn` directory, or install the plugin through the WordPress plugins screen directly
 2. Activate the plugin through the 'Plugins' screen in WordPress
 3. Use the Settings->WP-WebAuthn screen to configure the plugin
 4. Make sure that all settings are set, and you can start to register authenticators in your profile page